ic-768/google-repos/README.md

 # Google Repos

 A web application that fetches and displays information about Google's GitHub repositories using GitHub's public API.
-Per instruction, the UI is built with Material UI the layout and styling is done with Tailwind CSS.
+Per instruction, the UI is built with Material UI, and the layout and styling is done with Tailwind CSS.

 Because I noticed that the paginated repos never exceeded more than 5 popular ones per page, I made the decision to show all the popular repos at the top, and paginate the unpopular ones underneath them so that the "Show more / Show less" can have a chance to be rendered.